VictoriaMetrics/VictoriaMetrics/README.md

 #### Development build

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
-2. Run `go build ./app/victoria-metrics` from the root folder of the repository.
+2. Run `make victoria-metrics` from the root folder of the repository.
-   It will build `victoria-metrics` binary in the root folder of the repository.
+   It will build `victoria-metrics` binary and put int into the `bin` folder.

 #### Production build